 Drilling boreholes and construction of monitoring wells were conducted for geotechnical investigation by SEL on May 27 to 29, 2024.
-The program consisted of the drilling of five (5) boreholes (BH) and installation of five (5) monitoring wells for geotechnical and hydrogeological assessment purposes.
+Additional subsurface investigation was carried out in August 27, 2024, and July 14, 2025.
+The initial program consisted of the drilling of five (5) boreholes (BH) and installation of five (5) monitoring wells for geotechnical and hydrogeological assessment purposes.
+An additional two (2) boreholes were drilled and one (1) monitoring well was installed at the Subject Site.
 The locations of the boreholes and monitoring wells are shown on Drawing 2.